There are two types of surrogacy, ‘straight’ and ‘host’.

 Host (or gestational) surrogacy

 Host surrogacy is when IVF is used, either with the eggs of the intended mother, or with donor eggs.
-The surrogate mother therefore does not use her own eggs, and is genetically unrelated to the baby.
+The surrogate therefore does not use her own eggs, and is genetically unrelated to the baby.
 It is physically more complicated and considerably more expensive than straight surrogacy, (although many IPs can have some costs covered by the NHS) and always takes place in a fertility clinic.

 Some Surrogates prefer this method as they may not be comfortable with using their own eggs in surrogacy.